Applicants are encouraged to discuss their proposal with a planning officer at a pre-lodgment meeting before submitting a DA.

 The time taken to assess individual applications varies.
 Depending on whether the application complies with the requirements of the local planning scheme and relevant policies, applications may be considered by delegated authority, or may be determined at a Council meeting.

 The planning officer will prepare a report recommending approval or refusal of the DA.
-Development applications may be determined via one of two decision-making processes; either direct delegation, where the decision on the DA is made by the City, or the DA may need to be determined by Council at an Ordinary Council Meeting.
+DAs may be determined via one of two decision-making processes; either direct delegation, where the decision on the DA is made by the City, or the DA may need to be determined by Council at an Ordinary Council Meeting.

 Applications are required to be assessed and determined within certain timeframes: